nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 ## GitHub's Team Discussion <sup>[1][github-team-discussion]</sup>

-The current implementation of GitHub's "Team Discussions" is incongrouent with the organization's policy.
+The current implementation of GitHub's "Team Discussions" is incongruent with the organization's policy.
 The maximal visibility of "public" threads is limited by GitHub to members of the org only, so they are not what the organization defines as public.
-Use of the "private" settings allows any team member to unilaterly create a thread that is visible only to members of that team, but this use is not covered by the organization's genral moderation policy.
+Use of the "private" settings allows any team member to unilaterally create a thread that is visible only to members of that team, but this use is not covered by the organization's general moderation policy.
-While the use of this feature is discurged, chartered sub-projects and working groups can decide to enact policy that spesifies the proper use of this feature, and then enforce that policy internaly.
+While the use of this feature is discouraged, chartered sub-projects and working groups can decide to enact policy that specifies the proper use of this feature, and then enforce that policy internally.

 [github-team-discussion]: https://blog.github.com/2017-11-20-introducing-team-discussions/
 [nodejs/admin]: https://github.com/nodejs/admin